FatimZahraELGAOUZI/LogRegGD/README.md

 ```sh
 prediction <- predict(objet, test, "class")
  ```
-The result of this function is the "predite classes", a confusion matrix and error rate to evaluate your model You can also access the different components of your result using $ (Example)
+The result of this function is the "predite classes", a confusion matrix and error rate to evaluate your model.
+You can also access the different components of your result using $ (Example)

 ![image](https://user-images.githubusercontent.com/92757617/143952872-7a53b558-b19d-4b03-9bef-85bf995ec1d9.png)